ompl/ompl/doc/markdown/projections.md

 planner->as<geometric::KPIECE1>()->setProjectionEvaluator("myProjection");
 ~~~

-The last two lines can be combined into one if you register \c MyProjection as the default projection for your space:
+The last two lines can be combined into one if you register `MyProjection` as the default projection for your space:

 ~~~{.cpp}
 space->registerDefaultProjection(base::ProjectionEvaluatorPtr(new MyProjection(space)));